narner/MyWebsite/content/Books.md

 **Media**

-* [The Medium is The Mesage](https://www.amazon.com/Medium-Massage-Marshall-McLuhan/dp/1584230703/ref=sr_1_1?dchild=1&keywords=the+medium+is+the+message&qid=1630812200&sr=8-1) - Seminal work by Marhsal McLuahn on "The New Media".
+* [The Medium is The Message](https://www.amazon.com/Medium-Massage-Marshall-McLuhan/dp/1584230703/ref=sr_1_1?dchild=1&keywords=the+medium+is+the+message&qid=1630812200&sr=8-1) - Seminal work by Marshall McLuhan on "The New Media".

 * [The NewMedia Reader](https://mitpress.mit.edu/books/new-media-reader) - Collection of foundational papers and texts on early computing, interfaces, and associated media and technologies.

-* [Tools for Convivality](https://www.amazon.com/Tools-Conviviality-Ivan-Illich/dp/1842300113/ref=sr_1_1?dchild=1&keywords=tools+for+conviviality&qid=1630812265&sr=8-1) - Ivan Illich makes the case for access to tools that enable peronal fulfillment, not just productivity.
+* [Tools for Conviviality](https://www.amazon.com/Tools-Conviviality-Ivan-Illich/dp/1842300113/ref=sr_1_1?dchild=1&keywords=tools+for+conviviality&qid=1630812265&sr=8-1) - Ivan Illich makes the case for access to tools that enable personal fulfillment, not just productivity.

 * [Understanding Media: The Extensions of Man](https://www.amazon.com/Understanding-Media-Extensions-Marshall-McLuhan/dp/0262631598/ref=sr_1_1?dchild=1&keywords=Understanding+Media%3A+The+Extensions+of+Man&qid=1630963833&sr=8-1) - McLuhan's discussion of hot and cool media, and their relationship to the humans that created them.